molambat/QAbyDayNSFWbyNight/README.md

 A monthly review celebrating delivered milestones—personalized timestamps, and your preferred choice of attire or theme.
 Celebrate wins visually and vividly.

-✅ Cage Commit Control
-Granting you temporary interactive control of my chastity cage, triggered by project milestones or commits.
-Safe, consensual, and directly tied to our shared objectives.

-✅ Remote QA-Vibro
-Interactive testing sessions where you remotely control a discreet, wearable device during mutual QA activities.
-Focused work sessions enhanced by shared, discreet excitement.

 ✅ Nightly Comfort Calls
 Calming evening video or audio calls, offering gentle relaxation after challenging workdays—soft, reassuring, and comforting conversation as you wind down.